RichardNysater/Music-browser-for-master-thesis/README.md

 Uses Koa and Node on the backend, Angular and Bootstrap on the frontend.

 The music set used for the evaluation of the browser is available at https://shaan.se/i/kpop_music_used_for_perceptual_browser.7z.

+To start the application:

+1. Set up a MYSQL server with a schema following the rules in the create_song_table.sql file.
+1a.
+Populate the song table with data for your songs.
+Each song needs all the features, which should be a number from 0 to 100.

+2. Add your database details to a file called DATABASE_DETAILS.json following the DATABASE_DETAILS_TEMPLATE.json format.
+2a.
+The songtable field is the name of the table with the songs' feature data.

+3. Start the application by opening a command window at the root of the application and typing "npm start".